fib-international/structuralcodes/docs/theory/section.md

     ![Bisection demo](bisection_demo.gif)

-4. **Final Computation of Bending Strength**: once the equilibrium strain profile is found, the bending strength is calculated.
-The bending moment is computed using the rotated section's stress-strain relationship, incorporating the material properties and geometry of the section.
+4. **Final Computation of Bending Strength**: once the equilibrium strain profile is found, the bending strength is calculated by integrating the obtained strain profile.
 This results in the final bending strength in the rotated coordinate system, which is then transformed back to the original coordinate system.

 ## Section integrators